 Cambridge, United Kingdom

 - Insatiable curiosity.
-Whether it’s new technology or how a business makes money, you dig deep to generate valuable insight.
+Whether it’s new technology or how a business makes its money, you dig deep to generate valuable insight.

 TTP is an employee-owned business operating from pleasant surroundings on our own Science Park in Melbourn, South Cambridgeshire.
 Our working culture encourages entrepreneurship, shared ideas and technical collaboration, while providing you the freedom to do your best work.
 We also offer fantastic employee benefits including: